-We consider countries n = 1, ..., N. Each country is endowed with a continuum population of potential football players, and each player is endowed with football ability $a \ge 0$.
+We consider countries n=1,...,N. Each country is endowed with a continuum population of potential football players, and each player is endowed with football ability $a \ge 0$ .
 If an individual with ability a plays football, he generates value a for his club.
 Total production in each football club is given by the sum of abilities of all players in the club, i.e. we work with a linear perfect substitution technology as in the standard Mirrlees (1982) framework.
 Under this technology and assuming perfect competition, the before-tax wage of each player is equal to ability a (horizontal demand).
-All results in this section can easily be generalized to a nonlinear technology with decreasing returns (and hence downward-sloping demand).31
+Below we discuss the implications of generalizing the production technology to allow for decreasing returns (downward-sloping demand), imperfect substitutability, and productivity spillovers across players.